 You can have it with any Newari dish.
 In Newari households, it is prepared on special occasions.
 If you want to observe the process of preparing it, you can ask at Newa Lahana.
 They may show you how they prepare Chhang by themselves.

 Aila is an alcoholic beverage with a strong taste.
-It has a totally different taste from Chhang and has a lot of stronger taste than Chhang.
-It is also made at homes by Newar people.
+It has a totally different taste from Chhang and has a lot stronger taste than Chhang.
+It is also made at home by Newar people.

-In an authentic Newari restaurant, Aila is poured in the glass from ‘Anti’.
-‘Anti’ is a traditional Aila pouring kettle like structure container.
+In an authentic Newari restaurant, Aila is poured into the glass from ‘Anti’.
+‘Anti’ is a traditional Aila pouring kettle-like structure container.
 It has a beautiful design and looks antique.
 Aila is also a part of the Newari feast during special occasions and festivals.

 Aila has a uniquely delicious taste.
 That’s why CNN has mentioned Aila in the list of “50 most delicious drinks in the world”.

 Newari food has taken an image of fast food nowadays, but it is healthy and hygienic.
 You can eat them anytime with family and friends.
 It is not heavy on the stomach so, you can even eat them every day.
-The pure and local ingredients of Newari food gives the food the capacity to be a global dish.
+The pure and local ingredients of Newari food give the food the capacity to be a global dish.

 Several restaurants in Nepal offer Newari cuisines at an affordable price but, you have to consciously decide where to eat to enjoy the authentic taste that a typical Newari food delivers.
 If you don’t want to search for ethnic Newari restaurants in different places then you should visit Newa Lahana in Kirtipur.

 It is a Newari restaurant operated by a group of Newari women for a very long time.
 From food preparation style to serving style, everything is ethnic here.
 The women serving you delicacies wear the ethnic Newari dress called ‘Haku Patasi’ and some ethnic ornaments that creates a local ambiance in the restaurant.

 Don’t forget to try the above Newari dishes in Nepal.
 If you have any queries, drop a comment below or start making plans with friends and families.